owncloud/activity/README.md

 If you want to enable the new type by default, you need to add the type to the settings array via the `OC_Activity/default_types` hook aswell.

+Additionally you can add a css class for your activity in the feed, using the `OC_Activity/get_type_icon` hook.

 ## Adding a new filter

 To add a new filter to the sidebar, you need to add an entry to the